redifo/pick-your-poison/TEST.md

 - - -
 ### Jshint

-The home.js file testing shows 3 unsused variables but these variables are the functions and they are only called within the buttons on the home page, therefore it is normal to get these messages.
+The home.js file testing shows 3 unused variables but these variables are the functions and they are only called within the buttons on the home page, therefore it is normal to get these messages.

 ![home.js](documentation/auto-test/jshint-home.PNG)